-The LM3S316 PWM module consists of two PWM generator blocks and a control block.
+The LM3S612 PWM module consists of one PWM generator block and a control block.
 Each PWM generator block contains one timer (16-bit down or up/down counter), two comparators, a PWM signal generator, a dead-band generator, and an interrupt/ADC-trigger selector.
 The control block determines the polarity of the PWM signals, and which signals are passed through to the pins.